 TRL: 2

-The following lists the research grants awarded to the ISL
+The following lists the research grants and funding opportunities awarded to the ISL

 Hospitech: Supporting in-hospital COVID-19 response through technology (Research and Development Initiative $120,000USD).
 Click here for further information